 The grounds are simply laden with history and the collection of historic artefacts they house are captivating.
 What we personally loved were the Alpine Gardens, just a short stroll away from the main building.

 The two-acre Alpine Garden was created in 1740 as a pleasure garden and was restored in 2004, having been neglected when nature was allowed to run its course.
-Today’s a place of reflection with an ideal view of the sea!
+Today it’s a place of reflection with an ideal view of the sea.

 As a treat, we got to eat in Lissadell House, with a meal prepared by the Eala Bhán Restaurant chefs and it was superb: